 Every Facebook business page comes with an option to add in a “Call to Action”, for short, known as your CTA.

 CTA’s are buttons that allow your prospects to contact you, sign-up for a free offer, or even call you.
-There are a wide range of different options you can choose from.
+There is a wide range of different options you can choose from.
 I personally like to send people to a dedicated website page known as a landing page, that helps our businesses gain new leads and customers click here to view our landing page.

-So, next I want you to locate your “Call to Action” button, and pick what you would like your prospects to do, when they land on your Facebook business page.
+So, next, I want you to locate your “Call to Action” button, and pick what you would like your prospects to do, when they land on your Facebook business page.